NBA 2K: NBA 2K26

-Cover Athletes
+Cover athletes

 Reception

 The NBA 2K series has achieved consistent critical and commercial success.
 Elements of the series that are frequently praised include its presentation, specifically its commentary, attention to detail, and soundtrack, its abundance of content, its overall gameplay, and its consistency in terms of yearly releases without any drastic dips in quality.
 In recent years, the series has been seen by some critics as superior to other basketball games, specifically in comparison with EA Sports' NBA Live series.

-Conversely, later installments have been criticized for their technical issues, particularly in regards to the online components; the introduction of microtransactions; and the quality of some of the more story-focused incarnations of the MyCareer mode.
+Conversely, later installments have been criticized for their technical issues, particularly in regards to the online components; the introduction of microtransactions; and the quality of some of the more story-focused incarnations of the MyCareer mode.Summa, Robert (June 4, 2016).
+"Latest NBA 2K16 news is everything that is wrong with the NBA 2K series".
+Destructoid.
+Retrieved January 6, 2017.
 The series has also been criticized for the lack of innovations in several installments.

 Specifically concerning sales, the NBA 2K series has established itself as one of the better-selling video game franchises.
 A May 2014 earnings call reported that games in the series have sold over 17 million copies worldwide.
 A report in February 2017, however, suggested that games in the franchise have sold in excess of 68 million copies.
 According to one analyst, the most recent entries in the series average at least four million copies sold.
-The best-selling game in the series is NBA 2K14, which sold over seven million copies; it is also Take-Two Interactive's best-selling sports game.
-NBA 2K16 is the fastest-selling title in the series, shipping over four million copies within its first week of release.
+The best-selling game in the series is NBA 2K14, which sold over seven million copies; it is also Take-Two Interactive's best-selling sports game.Kinnick D. (December 2, 2020)."NBA 2K20 Is The Best-Selling Sports Game because it had over 12 million copies."].
+IGN.
+Retrieved January 6, 2017.
+NBA 2K16 is the fastest-selling title in the series, shipping over four million copies within its first week of release.Brightman, James (November 5, 2015).
+"NBA 2K16, GTA V drive $55m profit for Take-Two".
+GamesIndustry.biz.
+Retrieved January 6, 2017.
 NBA 2K16 sold over 10 million units in 2017.
 As of December 2018, the series has sold over 90 million units worldwide, making it the best-selling NBA video game series.

-Games in the NBA 2K series have been nominated for multiple awards, from events such as the Spike Video Game Awards and The Game Awards, usually related to being the best sports game of the year.
+Games in the NBA 2K series have been nominated for multiple awards, from events such as the Spike Video Game Awards, The Game Awards, and the D.I.C.E.
+Awards, usually related to being the best sports game of the year.Stark, Chelsea (December 1, 2016).
+"The Game Awards: Here's the full winners list".
+Polygon.
+Retrieved January 6, 2017.